 Be Aware of Cross-Border Accessorials

 Some carriers will charge a ‘cross-border charge,’ inspections fees, or something similar on these kinds of shipments.
 They usually aren’t very expensive, but they can add up.
-Each carrier has it’s own guidelines, so it’s best to refer to their rules tariff or talk to your carrier representative for more details.
+Each carrier has their own guidelines, so it’s best to refer to their rules tariff or talk to your carrier representative for more details.

 Whether you’re shipping cross-border to Canada, or domestic, Freightview can help you streamline the process.
 Sign up for a free trial today.